Summer diary · Val di Sangro, Abruzzo

 Then, almost by accident, we found it.

 It wasn't on any list.
 There was no sign pointing to it.
 We just took a road that seemed to go nowhere, and there it was — Buonanotte.
 The ancient heart of what is now called Montebello sul Sangro, in the province of Chieti, sitting at 810 metres on the ridge of Monte Vecchio above the Val di Sangro.
-A village that emptied out slowly: a landslide in the 1960s, an earthquake in 1949, and then the long quiet exodus until the last person left and the silence moved in to stay.
+A village that emptied out slowly: a landslide in the 1960s, the earthquake before in 1949, and then the long quiet exodus until the last person left and the silence moved in to stay.
 Today it is technically part of Montebello sul Sangro — but the old village, the real one, belongs only to itself.

 The road to get there takes a while.
 But the moment you arrive, you understand why it was worth it.
 We stepped out of the car and the silence hit us immediately — not an empty silence, but a full one.
 The kind that has weight.
 Nature here doesn't just grow around the ruins, it embraces them.
 Almost suffocatingly.
 Vines through windows, grass pushing between stones, trees reclaiming what used to be floors.